jeffmanzione/intern/README.md

 **Intern** is a lightweight C library for creating *interning data structures* — collections that store unique instances of data (such as strings or other value types) efficiently.
 It uses preprocessor macros to generate type-safe intern tables backed by hash sets and chunk-based memory allocation.
+In addition, it supports threadsafe interning by initialization parameter.
 ---

 ## What Is Interning?